It must’ve been 1987, because I think I was six years old.

 The essence of that atmosphere was the scent and feel of recent, heavy rain.

-I honestly can’t tell you whose house we were in, but I do know we weren’t in Natal (now called KwaZulu-Natal, and where one of my aunts lived). …
+I honestly can’t tell you whose house we were in, but I do know we weren’t in Natal (now called KwaZulu-Natal, and where one of my aunts lived).
+We were somewhere in Johannesburg where the rest of my family hailed from. …

 Our baby will be born any day now.
 The official due date was March 12, although we’ve been anticipating labor for the last three weeks.